 Why Do You Need an HTML Editor?

 But this is only a viable solution when you’re making direct changes to existing pages on your website.
-What if you want to create new HTML pages/elements or even code your own WordPress themes and plugins?
+What if you want to create new HTML pages/elements or even code your own themes and plugins?
 This browser-based interface isn’t going to work.

-Standalone, downloadable HTML editors are what you need if you want to get started with WordPress web development.
+Standalone, downloadable HTML editors are what you need if you want to get started with web development.
 They come with a nice, customizable interface and features that can help developers a lot.
 Some editors come with FTP support as well, so you can edit site files and automatically upload the changes to your website.

 Let’s be honest: creating plugins and themes in Notepad isn’t viable.
 And the WordPress editor won’t work if you want to make something from scratch.
 You need a professional program to get the job done.